tagazok/my-workshops/custom-vision/tutorial.md

 When Azure created your Static Web App, it pushed a new YAML file to the `.github/workflow` folder of your repository.

-The files in this folder decribe GitHub Actions, which are event-based actions that can be triggered by events like a `push`, a `new pull request`, a `new issue`, a `new collaborator` and more.
+The files in this folder describe GitHub Actions, which are event-based actions that can be triggered by events like a `push`, a `new pull request`, a `new issue`, a `new collaborator` and more.

 You can see the complete list of triggers <a href="https://docs.github.com/en/actions/reference/events-that-trigger-workflows" target="_blank">here</a>